tempo-sim/TempoROS/README.md

 In order to publish and subscribe to ROS topics with native Unreal types (e.g. `FMyType`) in `TempoROS` you must:
 - Define a `TImplicitToROSConverter` (for publishing) and/or a `TImplicitFromROSConverter` (for subscribing), which tell `TempoROS` which ROS type to convert your Unreal type to/from, and how to do so.
 - Define a "type trait" for your Unreal type, with `DEFINE_TEMPOROS_MESSAGE_TYPE_TRAITS(FMyType)`.
-- [Optional] If your Unreal type is a `BlueprintType`, you can add a special comment, `// TempoROS__BPSupport` on the implicit converter definition line, and `TempoROS` will take care of the rest.
+- [Optional] If your Unreal type is a `BlueprintType`, you can add a special comment, `// TempoROS__BPSupport`, on the implicit converter definition line, and `TempoROS` will take care of the rest.

 We've added several common types already in `TempoROSCommonConverters.h`.
 For example, here are the implicit converters for `FVector`:
 ```